ignamartinoli/ignamartinoli.github.io/src/content/blog/One lang to rule them all.md

 #### Get the brand of the first bike with a lithium battery

-In Pharo, this method finds the first electric bike with a lithium battery and returns its brand.
+In Pharo, this method **detects** the first electric bike with a lithium battery and returns its brand.

 ```smalltalk
 Dealership >> getBrandFirstLithium